 When To Use 7018 Welding Rod?

-The timing of choosing to use 7018 welding rods for welding mainly depends on the welding object and specific requirements.
+The timing of choosing to use 7018 welding rods for welding mainly depends on the object and specific requirements.
 The following situations are suitable for using E7018 welding rods:

-Welding of low carbon steel or low alloy steel – E7018 performs particularly well when welding low carbon steel or low alloy steel, such as bridges, buildings, shipbuilding and pressure vessel manufacturing.
+Welding of low carbon steel or low alloy steel – E7018 performs particularly well when welding low carbon steel or low alloy steel, such as bridges, buildings, shipbuilding, and pressure vessel manufacturing.

 Welding of important structures – Suitable for welding of important structures built with carbon steel or low alloy steel and A, B, D, and E grade steel for ships, such as boilers, pressure vessels, bridges, pipelines, etc.